hrbrmstr/cdcfluview/README.md

-**NOTE** If there's a particular data set from <http://www.cdc.gov/flu/weekly/fluviewinteractive.htm> that you want and that isn't in the pacakge, please file it as an issue and be as specific as you can (screen shot if possible).
+**NOTE** If there's a particular data set from <http://www.cdc.gov/flu/weekly/fluviewinteractive.htm> that you want and that isn't in the package, please file it as an issue and be as specific as you can (screen shot if possible).

 ------------------------------------------------------------------------